GoogleChrome/web.dev/src/site/content/en/blog/storage-for-the-web/index.md

 it is not recommended because it is
 [only available in Chromium-based browsers][caniuse-fs].

-The [Native File System API](/native-file-system/) was designed to make it easy for users to read and edit files on their local file system.
+The [File System Access API](/file-system-access/) was designed to make it easy for users to read and edit files on their local file system.
 The user must grant permission before a page can read or write to any local file, and permissions are not persisted across sessions.